 Services provided at a RP level.

-For each category a different set of service level and targets are defined and periodically reviewed.
+For each category a different set of service levels and targets are defined and periodically reviewed.
 For each set of service levels various reporting systems are available, and are detailed in the following section.
-The service level and targets are formally defined in the RC Operational Level Agreement [RCO] and in the RP Operational Level Agreement [RPO].
+The service levels and targets are formally defined in the RC Operational Level Agreement [RCO] and in the RP Operational Level Agreement [RPO].

 Service Level Targets and Reporting